kpc002/protocols-website/protocols/bioinformatics/ucell/index.md

     ## AAACCGTGCTTCCG-1           0.2331970
     ## AAACCGTGTATGCG-1           0.1219242

-## “Differential expression” with `limma`
+## "Differential expression" with `limma`

 Using the `limma` package we can see which pathways are differentially between two clusters.
 But for that we need to switch rows (=observations) and columns (=samples/cells).

 In this example we will compare cluster3 (B cells) vs cluster 0 and 2 (CD4 cells).

 ``` r
 library(limma)